PedroValente00/simple-portfolio/README.md

 # simple-portfolio
-a simple portfolio of basic projects
+A simple portfolio of basic projects.